rubyatscale/packs/README.md

 ### Moving files to packs
 `bin/packs move packs/your_pack_name_here path/to/file.rb path/to/directory`
-This is used for moving files into a pack (the pack must already exist).
-Note this works for moving files to packs from the monolith or from other packs

-Make sure there are no spaces between the comma-separated list of paths of directories.

 ### Moving a file to public API
 `bin/packs make_public path/to/file.rb,path/to/directory`
-This moves a file or directory to public API (that is -- the `app/public` folder).

-Make sure there are no spaces between the comma-separated list of paths of directories.

 ### Listing top privacy violations
 `bin/packs list_top_privacy_violations packs/my_pack`
-Want to create interfaces?
-Not sure how your pack's code is being used?

-You can use this command to list the top privacy violations.

-If no pack name is passed in, this will list out violations across all packs.

 ### Listing top dependency violations
 `bin/packs list_top_dependency_violations packs/my_pack`
-Want to see who is depending on you?
-Not sure how your pack's code is being used in an unstated way

-You can use this command to list the top dependency violations.

-If no pack name is passed in, this will list out violations across all packs.

 ### Adding a dependency
 `bin/packs add_dependency packs/my_pack packs/dependency_pack_name`

-This can be used to quickly modify a `package.yml` file and add a dependency.
-It also cleans up the list of dependencies to sort the list and remove redundant entries.

 ### Releasing
 Releases happen automatically through github actions once a version update is committed to `main`.